Esha1302/yoga-pose-estimation/README.md

   <h4> Results: </h4>

-  Results of the CNN-LSTM model on the 18 joint data of OpenPose is given below:
+  Results of the CNN-LSTM model on the 18 joint data of OpenPose are given below:

   - Train Accuracy: 99.95%
   - Validation Accuracy: 99.60%